Valerii2022/camper-rent/README.md

 #### Book acamper

 The user can fill out a form with information about himself inside the modal window and book a camper for the selected date.
+Name, email and booking date inputs have validation.

 ![Button Load more](/assets/booking.png)